 The theatre lights are dimmed over rows of empty seats, and two actors rehearse on stage in robust Russian.
 If you walk further down the steps and turn around, you’ll see a shadowy face in the projector’s box at the back of the theatre.

-That face is David Corben’s.
+That face is David Earl’s.
 Without him tonight’s performance would not be possible, just like the crimson theatre seats and the chandeliers in the filling reception area of one of Melbourne’s thriving amateur theatres.

 David, lighting technician for Malvern Theatre Company, devotes much of his time in his retirement to lighting the way for the company’s shows.
 This weekend’s performance is minor: David is only using the leftover lighting from the last major show, “Our Town”, which ran for three weeks.